Data and Documentation

 Montana PLSS CadNSDI Data Download

-The CadNSDI is provided in geodatabase and shapefile format and represents the cadastral components of the Public Land Survey System (PLSS).
-The CadNSDI is published in NAD 83 HARN.
+The CadNSDI is provided in geodatabase and shapefile format, and represents the cadastral components of the Public Land Survey System (PLSS).
+The CadNSDI is published annually in NAD 83 HARN.
 A geodatabase in the State Plane Coordinate System is also available for download.
 Previous publications of the CadNSDI are available as Related Records.

 Public Land Survey System Web Map Service

 The Montana Public Land Survey System comprises townships, sections, section subdivisions, and special surveys.
 A Web Mercator version of the service is available.